Nel-S/tree-cracker/README.md

 - Forest, Birch Forest, or Taiga biomes.
 If you would like to add support for another version, tree type, or biome, or otherwise improve this code or report a bug with it, please feel free to open a pull request.

 The program also uses CUDA, which requires one's device to have an NVIDIA CUDA-capable GPU installed.
 NVIDIA's CUDA also [does not support MacOS versions OS X 10.14 or beyond](https://developer.nvidia.com/nvidia-cuda-toolkit-developer-tools-mac-hosts).
-If either of those requirements disqualify your computer, you can instead run the program on a virtual GPU for free (subject to certain runtime limits) through [Google Colab](https://colab.research.google.com).
+If either of those requirements disqualify your computer, you can instead run the program on a virtual GPU for free (at the time of writing this, and subject to certain runtime limits) through [Google Colab](https://colab.research.google.com).

 ## Installation, Setup, and Usage
 1. Download the repository, either as a ZIP file from GitHub or by cloning it through Git.